cisagov/dotgov-home/pages/domains/registration/registration.md

 ### Do I need to enter DNS information when I submit my registration request?

 You can add DNS at any time once the domain name request has been submitted.
 Note: Your domain cannot be activated until you add DNS.

+### Why won’t my domain work after updating the registration with actual name servers?

+Adding name servers to a reserved domain does not change its status from reserved to active if other requirements are pending.
+You are permitted to reserve a domain for up to 90 days, giving you time to submit all of the required registration information.

+If the name server information is the only remaining information required for registration, it will take approximately 1 to 2 days following receipt of valid name server data for .gov Domain Registration Services to activate your domain.
+Expect an additional 1 to 2 days for the update to propagate across the Internet.

 ### Our CIO won’t sign our authorization letter.
 What do we do now?